DPDK/dpdk/doc/guides/sample_app_ug/server_node_efd.rst

 then the pair of <key,target> is inserted into the flow distribution table.

-The main loop of the the distributor node receives a burst of packets, then for each packet, a flow key (IP destination address) is extracted.
+The main loop of the server process receives a burst of packets, then for each packet, a flow key (IP destination address) is extracted.
 The flow distributor table is looked up and the target node id is returned.
 Packets are then enqueued to the specified target node id.